vfmd/vfmd-spec/spec/for_implementers.md

     The _block-element end line_ is the same as the _block-element start line_.

+ 7. If none of the conditions specified above apply, and if the _block-element start line_ matches the _unordered list starter pattern_ (i.e. the regular expression `/^( *[\*\-\+] +)[^ ]/`) then
+    the block-element is of type **unordered list**.
+The matching substring for the first and only paranthesized subexpression in the pattern is called the _unordered list starter string_.
+The number of _characters_ in the _unordered list starter string_ is called the _unordered-list-starter-string-length_.

+    For example, consider the following _block-element start line_ (which has three _space_ characters, followed by an asterisk, followed by two _space_ characters, followed by the word "Peanuts"):

+           *  Peanuts

+    The _unordered list starter string_ in the above example consists of the first 6 characters of the line, i.e. the entire part before the word "Peanuts".
+The _unordered-list-starter-string-length_ is 6.

+    The _block-element end line_ is the next subsequent line in the _input line sequence_, starting from and inclusive of the _block-element start line_, that satisfies one of the following
+    conditions:

+     1. The line is a _blank line_ and is immediately succeeded by another _blank line_

+        (or)

+     2. The line is a _blank line_ and is immediately succeeded by a succeeding line that satisfies all of the following conditions:

+         1. The succeeding line does not start with the _unordered list starter string_ seen in the _block-element start line_
+         2. The first _unordered-list-starter-string-length_ characters
+            of the succeeding line include _non-space_ characters

+        (or)

+     3. The line is not a _blank line_ and is immediately succeeded by a succeeding line that statisfies all of the following
+        conditions:

+         1. The succeeding line does not start with the _unordered list starter string_ seen in the _block-element start line_
+         2. The first _unordered-list-starter-string-length_ characters
+            of the succeeding line include _non-space_ characters
+         3. The succeeding line matches either the _unordered list starter pattern_ or the _ordered list starter pattern_

+    If no such _block-element end line_ is found, the last line in the _input line sequence_ is the _block-element end line_.

 Using the above rules, the _input line sequence_ is broken down into a series of _block-element line sequences_, and the block-element type of